Port Ownership¶

 | Wages | Scales with services offered | Each active service tier (repair, refuel, refining, shipyard) adds a wage line. |

-| Defense upkeep | Drone replenishment + patrol-ship retainers | Scales with defense intensity; combat events spike the line. |
+| Defense upkeep | Drone replenishment + patrol-ship retainers | Scales with defense intensity; combat events spike the line.
+Drawn from the defense bucket of the fee distribution. |

-| Upgrade upkeep | 5โ10% of upgrade capital cost / month | Per-upgrade, summed. |
+| Upgrade upkeep | 5–10% of upgrade capital cost / month | Per-upgrade, summed. |

 The station treasury must cover all four lines monthly.
 Persistent shortfall triggers insolvency (see Treasury & cash flow).